Anthonypaige/investnurenergy/src/content/post/which-geothermal-heat-pump-system-fits-your-property.md

 #### **Conclusion**

 Choosing the right geothermal heat pump system for your property is a significant decision that can greatly impact your energy consumption and savings.
 By understanding the different types of systems and their respective advantages, you can make an informed choice that suits your property's characteristics and your personal needs.
 Remember, investing in geothermal energy is not just about immediate benefits.
-It's a long-term commitment to sustainable living and financial savings, backed by the Residential Clean Energy Tax Credit.
+It's a long-term commitment to sustainable living and financial savings, backed by the **Residential Clean Energy Tax Credit**.
 Make the switch to geothermal energy today and be a part of the solution for a greener, more energy-efficient future.